 In contrast, the multi-dimensional metered paywall is focused on deepening the relationship with visitors incrementally and ultimately maximizing paywall results.

 What is multi-dimensional metering for paywalls?

-Multi-dimensional metering (MDM) allows publishers to map a variety of engagement offers to visitors as intelligent, incremental steps, deepening their engagement at the visitors’ pace.
-Going beyond just paid subscriptions, the multi-dimensional approach allows publishers to leverage many options along a continuum of visitor engagement and relationship.
+Multi-dimensional metering (MDM) is a paywall and CTA strategy that allows publishers to map a variety of engagement offers to visitors as intelligent, incremental steps, deepening their engagement at the visitors’ pace.
+Going beyond just paywall platforms and paid subscriptions, the multi-dimensional approach allows publishers to leverage many options along a continuum of visitor engagement and relationship.